-Illinois National Guard Scholarship - A scholarship for applicants who have served at least one year in the Illinois Army National Guard.
-This scholarship pays for tuition and activity fees only.
+Illinois National Guard Grant - A scholarship for applicants who have served at least one year in the Illinois National Guard.
+This grant pays for tuition and activity fees only.
 Student must be enrolled at least half-time (6 hours or more) each semester.
 If eligible apply to the Illinois Student Assistance Commission.
 Applications are also available through the National Guard and in the L&C Financial Aid Office.
 Students cannot use ISAC MAP if eligible for the National Guard Scholarship.
-The deadline dates for submitting applications and school changes for the 2005-2006 school terms are as follows:
+The deadline dates for submitting applications and school changes for the 2006-2007 school terms are as follows:

-First semester (full academic year) October 1, 2005
+First semester (full academic year) October 1, 2006

-Second semester March 1, 2006
+Second semester March 1, 2007

-Summer term June 15, 2006
+Summer term June 15, 2007